Skip to content

 VR X-Racer is the closest thing iPhone has to an action arcade in VR.
 You pilot a spaceship through alien fire while dodging incoming missiles and pulling the trigger on your viewer to return shots.
 Head movement tilts your craft.
 Tracks run 90 to 120 seconds, and the game ships with three free rotating tracks per day plus a buy-all in-app upgrade around $3.

-The game targets 60 fps, but during heavy particle effects the frame rate dipped enough to break immersion.
+The game targets 60 fps, but heavy particle effects can push the frame rate down far enough to break immersion.
 According to the App Store listing, the game supports iOS 12 and later, which makes it compatible with every iPhone Apple still ships software updates for in 2026.

 What works: